exercism/legacy-docs/contributing-to-language-tracks/README.md

 - A programming language you're curious about.
 - Open source (in general).

+_If you haven't used Exercism before, then it could be worth submitting solutions to a couple of exercises._
+_It doesn't matter which language track you submit to, it's just to get a feel for what a language track consists of._

+## About the language tracks

 Each language track lives in its own repository, which means that you can contribute to a track without having to know anything about the rest of the Exercism ecosystem.

 Also, each track is focused, containing implementations of trivial exercises and the tools to make development easier, so there's no big codebase to get acquainted with.

-## Submit a Couple of Solutions

-If you haven't used Exercism before, then we recommend first submitting solutions to a couple of exercises.
-It doesn't matter which language track you submit to, it's just to get a feel for what a language track consists of.

-## Watch The Track Repository

-If you haven't picked a language you want to contribute to yet, check out the list of [language tracks and their respective repositories][repositories].

-Then go to the repository for the language you've chosen, click the _Watch_ button, and select _Watching_.
-This will notify you of any new issues, pull requests, or comments in the repository, which is a great way of getting acquainted with the people involved and the issues that tend to come up.

-## Orient Yourself

-Read the README, and look through the open issues and pull requests, and get a feel for what's going on.
+You can see a list of all the available tracks by looking at the [exercism-track topic on the Exercism org](https://github.com/search?q=topic%3Aexercism-track+org%3Aexercism&type=Repositories) on GitHub.

+Some tracks are active on the website (see https://exercism.io/#explore-languages if logged out, or http://exercism.io/tracks regardless of whether you're logged in).
+Tracks that are not active on the site are either in progress, or someone was optimistic but it never got any traction and they didn't get it to the point where it could launch.

-## Contribute!
+## Ways to contribute

 There are a number of ways to contribute to a track.
 All of them are sorely needed, and greatly appreciated!

+First, orient yourself.
+Read the README, and look through the open issues and pull requests, and get a feel for what's going on.

+You can pick up an open issue, or help with:

+* Improving product-facing copy/documentation
+* Improving contributor-facing documentation and tooling
+* Improving existing exercises
+* Adding more exercises
-### Triaging Issues
+* Triaging issues

-A great issue is detailed and actionable.
-When they're not, you can help ask the questions to make them so.

-For more detailed suggestions about things to keep in mind when triaging, check out [this documentation][triaging-issues].

-### Reviewing Pull Requests

-We always need more eyeballs on pull requests.
-On language tracks most pull requests tend to be related to the exercises themselves, and we have [detailed documentation][reviewing-prs] that should help you get started with code reviews.

-### Porting an Exercise

-The easiest way to add a new exercise is to find an exercise that has already been implemented in another language track, and port it over to your target language.

-We've got [a guide][porting] that walks you through how to find an exercise to port, and the things to keep in mind when implementing it.

-### Improving the Contributing Documentation
+* Review pull requests

+### Improve product-facing copy/documentation

+The main introduction page for a track can be seen on the website by going to https://exercism.io/tracks/$TRACK_ID.

+For example, here's the [R track](https://exercism.io/tracks/r).

+There are three pieces of content that come from the track repository:

+- the blurb, which is right under that track name in the header.
+It lives in `config.json` as a top-level key "blurb".
+- the "about" section, which is in `docs/ABOUT.md`
+- the code example, which is in `docs/SNIPPET.txt`

+We also have guides that are linked to from each exercise page:

+- Installing the language (`docs/INSTALLATION.md`)
+- Running the tests (`docs/TESTS.md`)
+- Learning the language (`docs/LEARNING.md`)
+- Useful language resources (`docs/RESOURCES.md`)

+### Improve contributor-facing documentation

 It's not always obvious how to get started contributing to a language track.
 As you get involved, help improve the README in the track repository.

 * Are there undocumented dependencies?
 * How do you run the tests?
 Is there a way to run all the tests for all the exercises?